RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/bind.md

 ### Returns

-Returns `Finished successfully` if the proxy policy was successfully changed.
+Returns `Finished successfully` if the list of excluded proxies was successfully changed.
 Otherwise, it returns an error.

 Use [`rladmin status endpoints`]({{<relref "/rs/references/cli-utilities/rladmin/status#status-endpoints">}}) to verify that the policy changed.